Share this:

 Website

 Founded in 1894, a historically Black Episcopal Church in Cincinnati’s Evanston neighborhood, northeast of downtown, actively engages in social justice and community initiatives.
-As part of the Episcopal Church within the Anglican Communion, it upholds the goodness of all people and supports transformative journeys toward a closer relationship with the divine through traditional, forward-moving, and sacramental practices.
+As part of the Episcopal Church within the Anglican Communion, it upholds the goodness of all people.
+It supports transformative journeys toward a closer relationship with the divine through traditional, forward-moving, and sacramental practices.

 Cincinnati Black Jehovah’s Witness Halls